leuas/Vrdndi/README.md

 ## Model Performance

-So the picture below is the model performance in k-fold (n_splits equal to 5) under 200-300 rougly productive datapoints (plus 1000 interest data)
+So the picture below is the model performance in k-fold (n_splits equal to 5) under 200-300 rougly productive datapoints (plus 1000 interest data).
+I think the performance is not bad, one of the all 5 folds could hit 0.95 f1, which is pretty high.

 ![[Prodcuctive head's performance]](docs/images/productive_val_f1_with_std.svg)